 These practitioners agree that therapists are human and thereby susceptible to error of many types, including misperceiving client response, using inappropriate techniques, not responding to client frame of reference, and having neurotic lapses themselves.
 Such mistakes often yield discomfort but also, hopefully, a desire to examine the flawed situation, take self-responsibility, gain insight and move on.
 Lazarus echoes these thoughts by suggesting therapists benefit by maintaining a balanced view of therapy with realistic expectations allowing them to take failure in stride.
+Fisch accepts responsibility for negative results and is self-forgiving facilitating the ability to cast off disappointment and enthusiastically move to the next challenge.

 Consensus abounds among these prominent therapists regarding how refinements in technique and theory result from their successes and failures.
 They respect their failures and personally reflect upon these negative outcomes with improvement as the goal.
-Other strategies for dealing with failure include Lazarus's belief in working with modest expectations (seeking a first down rather than a touchdown), and Ellis's objective and systematic analysis of his errors for learning purposes.
-Corey's approach is to remain open to growth after a mistake; he understands occasional errors are inevitable and he cannot control a client's behavior but he can control the decision to examine his behavior facilitating improved performance.
 The characteristics of self-honesty and a clear perception of reality are deemed vital for understanding one's therapeutic strengths and weaknesses.